Your search for ''nvOpzp; AND 1=1 OR (<'">iKO)),' returned 5299 results.

 Annual report 2014-2015

-‘effects’ which are defined as positive or adverse, temporary or permanent, past, present or future, or cumulative.
-Effects may arise in relation to: page 2 (a) the neighbourhood or the wider community around an activity, and may include cultural and social-economic effects; (b) physical effects on the locality, including landscape, amenity and visual effects; (c) ecosystems, including effects on plants, animals, or habitats, whether aquatic or terrestrial; (d)
+bibliography, are presented at the end of the report.
+The Resource Management Act 1991 and monitoring The RMA primarily addresses environmental ‘effects’ which are defined as positive or adverse, temporary or permanent, past, present or future, or cumulative.
+Effects may arise in relation to: a. the neighbourhood or the wider community around a discharger, and may include cultural and socio-economic effects; b. physical effects on the locality, including landscape, amenity and visual

 Annual report 2014-2015